 Gotham Knights release date

-Gotham Knights trailer
+Gotham Knights trailers

 In it, you get to see the new cast of playable characters - with Batman presumed dead.
 The multiple leads also makes for an interesting jump-in, jump-out co-op experience.